sourcegraph/about/content/blogposts/2024/claude-3.5-now-available-in-cody.md

 3.5 Sonnet will also come to Cody Enterprise users in the next Sourcegraph release planned for July 5.

 If you don’t yet have Cody, you can [get started for free](https://sourcegraph.com/cody).
-If you want unlimited access to the latest models—including Claude 3.5 Sonnet—you can upgrade to Cody Pro for only $9/month.
+If you want unlimited access to the latest models—including Claude 3.5 Sonnet—you can upgrade to Cody Pro for $9/month.